 Making a Fruit Salad for your Dog

 You can also mix Watermelon with other healthy and safe fruits and serve it to your Husky.
-Huskies can eat fruits like blackberries, bananas, cranberries, and apple etc. They just need to avoid citrus fruits, grapes and cherries.
+Huskies can eat fruits like blackberries, bananas, cranberries, apples, etc. They just need to avoid citrus fruits, grapes, and cherries.

 Making a Frozen Watermelon Treat

 You can even make a frozen Watermelon treat for your Husky.
 All you need to do is take the seeds out of the pieces of Watermelon, cut the rinds off, blend the Watermelon with some water in a blender, pour the mixture into an ice tray and then freeze it.
 Your Husky will definitely love this!

 How Much Watermelon Should You Feed Huskies?

 As mentioned above, excess of everything is bad; excess of Watermelon for your Husky can also be harmful.
 Since Watermelon contains rich amounts of Vitamins and minerals, it can cause a disturbance in the natural balance of minerals and vitamins in their bodies.

 No more than 50 grams for the puppies and 65-70 grams for the grown-up dogs should be consumed of Watermelon from time to time.

 How and When to Introduce Watermelon to Your Husky?